sombriks/sombriks-hq/src/blog/0092-a-zig-overview.md

 ```

 In this first example, the error comes wrapped, and although life would simply
-goes on if we didn't mind to look at it, we can deal with it as if it where an
+go on if we didn't mind looking at it, we can deal with it as if it was an
 [optional value][optional-value].

 [optional-value]: https://zig.guide/language-basics/optionals/